 Danit Zamir’s business partner Julia Capalino notes, “There’s a misconception that when the wedding ends, the flowers die.
 We work directly with the experts to make sure they are perfect for both events.
 With a number of top-rated florists already on board, Bloomerent is poised for rapid growth and nationwide expansion in the next few months.”

-You might think that florists would balk at this movement, as it may be a way to curtail their profits.
+You might think that florists would balk at Wedding Flower Sharing.
+It may be a way to curtail their profits.
 But this hasn’t been the experience of Larkspur Botanicals, who signed up to be a florist for Bloomerent.
-“You probably think I’ve lost my mind as the owner of an event floral studio, encouraging two separate events to share centerpieces, right?
+“You probably think I’ve lost my mind as the owner of an event floral studio.
+Encouraging two separate events to share centerpieces, right?
 Well I haven’t!
-I cannot tell you how many events we have curated where event organizers couldn’t have possibly taken the flowers home with them – like six-foot-tall cherry blossom centerpieces.
+I cannot tell you how many events we have curated where event organizers couldn’t have possibly taken the flowers home with them.
+For Example, six-foot-tall cherry blossom centerpieces.
 From our experience, a large portion of the guests are from out-of-town and have no desire to schlep the centerpieces home.
 If we didn’t offer to pick them up, the venues usually toss what they don’t want right in the garbage, glass vessels and all.
 Ouch, that hurts my heart.

 While flower-sharing hasn’t hit Ireland yet as a business idea, perhaps it is time for a Bloomerent franchise to open here?

-If you are a soon-to-be bride, you could use your own initiative and check with the hotel to see if an event the next day might be interested in re-purposing your flowers for some cashback.
-And then you will not have to lose a single tear over your beautiful petals being put into the bin.
+If you are a soon-to-be bride, you could use your own initiative.
+Check with the hotel to see if an event the next day might be interested in re-purposing your flowers for some cashback.
+Then you will not have to lose a single tear over your beautiful petals being put into the bin.

 Loyes Diamonds Are Engagement Ring And Wedding Ring Specialists In Dublin, Ireland.